Umldiagram in React Diagram component

 Inheritance

-Inheritance is also called as “generalization”.
-Inheritance is a binary taxonomic directed relationship between a more general classifier (super class) and a more specific classifier (subclass).Inheritance is shown as a line with hollow triangle.
+Inheritance is also called a “generalization”.
+Inheritance is a binary taxonomic directed relationship between a more general classifier (superclass) and a more specific classifier (subclass).Inheritance is shown as a line with a hollow triangle.

 The following code example illustrates how to create an inheritance.